adbar/trafilatura/docs/evaluation.rst

 - `newspaper4k <https://github.com/AndyTheFactory/newspaper4k>`_ (the maintained successor of *newspaper3k*) is mostly geared towards newspaper texts, provides additional functions but no structured text or comment extraction
 - `news-please <https://github.com/fhamborg/news-please>`_ is a news crawler that extracts structured information
 - `readability-lxml <https://github.com/buriy/python-readability>`_ cleans the page and preserves some markup
+- `resiliparse <https://github.com/chatnoir-eu/chatnoir-resiliparse>`_ converts HTML to plain text with a focus on speed and robustness, run here in main-content mode
 - *readabilipy* is not part of the comparison anymore, it is provided for reference only (in older evaluations)
 - `trafilatura <https://github.com/adbar/trafilatura>`_ is the library documented here, several options are tested regarding main text extraction only, without metadata or comments